Geography of Paraguay: Drainage

-The word Paraguay can be translated as the Paradise of Waters, as there's plently to be found all around the country, inclunding underneath it; see Guarani Aquifer.
+The word Paraguay can be translated as the Paradise of Waters, as there is plenty to be found all around the country, including underneath it; see Guarani Aquifer.
 The Paraguay River has a total course of 2600 km, 2300 km of which are navigable and 1200 km of which either border on or pass through Paraguay.
 During most years vessels with 21 m drafts can reach Concepción without difficulty.
 Medium-sized ocean vessels can sometimes reach Asunción, but the twisting meanders and shifting sandbars can make this transit difficult.
 Although sluggish and shallow, the river sometimes overflows its low banks, forming temporary swamps and flooding villages.
 River islands, meander scars, and oxbow (U-shaped) lakes attest to frequent changes in course.

 The major tributaries entering the Paraguay River from the Paraneña region—such as the Apa, Aquidabán, and Tebicuary Rivers—descend rapidly from their sources in the Paraná Plateau to the lower lands.
 There they broaden and become sluggish as they meander westward.
 After heavy rains these rivers sometimes flood nearby lowlands.

 About 4700 km long, the Paraná River is the second major river in the country.
 From Salto del Guairá, where the former Guairá Falls were located, the river enters Paraguay and flows 800 km to its juncture with the Paraguay River and then continues southward to the Río de la Plata Estuary at Buenos Aires, Argentina.
 In general, the Río Paraná is navigable by large ships only up to Encarnación in Southern Paraguay but smaller boats may go somewhat further north.
 In summer months the river is deep enough to permit vessels with drafts of up to three meters to reach Salto del Guairá, but seasonal and other occasional conditions severely limit the river's navigational value.
 On the upper course, sudden floods may raise the water level by as much as five meters in twenty-four hours; west of Encarnación, however, the rocks of the riverbed sometimes come within one meter of the surface during winter and effectively sever communication between the upper river and Buenos Aires.